Electronic Registration Information Center

+ERIC (Electronic Registration Information Center) member states.

-The Electronic Registration Information Center (ERIC) is a nonprofit organization in the United States whose goal is to improve electoral integrity by helping states improve the accuracy of voter rolls, increase access to voter registration, reduce election costs, and increase efficiencies in elections.
+The Electronic Registration Information Center (ERIC) is an American nonprofit organization in the United States whose goal is to improve electoral integrity by helping states improve the accuracy of voter rolls, increase access to voter registration, reduce election costs, and increase efficiencies in elections.
 ERIC is operated and financed by state election agencies and chief election officials.

 Operations

 At least every 60 days, each ERIC state submits its voter registration data and motor vehicle licensing data to ERIC.
 ERIC's technical staff matches this data against data from all the other member states and Social Security death data.
 ERIC identifies voters who have moved, voters who have died, and voters with duplicate registrations within a state's database.
 States may also request National Change of Address (NCOA) reports using official data from the US Postal Service and, after federal general elections, participate in a fraud check to see if voters cast ballots in more than one state.
 By matching voter data against motor vehicle licensing data, ERIC also identifies individuals who are not yet registered so election officials can provide information on how to register to vote.

 States joining ERIC have agreed to pursue nonpartisan and protective goals.
 Participating states are required to mail notifications to people identified as eligible to vote but not registered.
 Between 2012 and 2018, ERIC identified 26 million persons who were eligible to cast ballots but were not registered to vote, as well as 10 million registered voters who had moved, or who appeared on more than one list.
 Follow-up research in some states concluded that 10-20% of those contacted had later registered to vote, a high response rate for direct mailings.
 That rate suggests 2.6 million to 5.2 million of the 26 million people notified became voters.

 ERIC’s list maintenance reports help states improve the accuracy of their voter lists by identifying voters who have moved within the state, voters who have moved from one ERIC state to another, voters who have died, and voters with duplicate registrations in the state.
 ERIC's Membership Agreement requires each state to request and act on at least one of these reports at a minimum of once a year, though the ERIC Membership Agreement strongly encourages states to establish a regular schedule for requesting these reports.
 States must act on these reports in a manner that complies with applicable federal and state law.
 ERIC's website publishes statistics on the number of deceased voters, in-state and out-of-state movers, and duplicate registrations that it has reported to member states.

 Maryland and Illinois state administrators said determining a person's current home address can present problems.
 Member states report that "false positives" are rare.
 Unopened returned mail—evidence of a wrong address—is substantially reduced.